Jodi shared her Insects Class plans (K-3rd) with us last week.

 This week she is sharing her plans for upper elementary.

-I taught another co-op class about insects to six upper elementary aged children.
-We also studied a different insect for each of the nine weeks we were in session.
+I taught another co-op class about insects for upper elementary children.
+We studied a different insect for each of the nine weeks we were in session.
 You can download the syllabus here.

-We used the (almost) same schedule of insects each week as the younger class, but we read different books and did some different activities geared more toward the older age group.
+We used the same schedule of insects each week as the younger class, but we read different books.
+We did some of the activities from the younger class as well as some different activities geared more toward the older age group.

 I sent information home each week from Pet Bugs: A Kid’s Guide to Catching and Keeping Touchable Insects by Sally Kneidel so students could find the insects we studied and keep them for observation.